AdobeDocs/audience-manager.en/help/using/features/segments/segment-code-syntax.md

 uuid: 7b4b06ca-7879-4501-8ba7-b2b6467b8a3b
 ---

-# Code Syntax Used in the Segment Expression Editor {#code-syntax-used-in-the-segment-expression-editor}
+# Code Syntax Used in the [!UICONTROL Segment Expression Editor] {#code-syntax-used-in-the-segment-expression-editor}

 [!UICONTROL Segment Builder] lets you build trait rules for a segment using a code editor.
 Click the **[!UICONTROL Segment Expressions (Code View)]** tab in the [!UICONTROL Traits] panel to access this feature.